 - Sync and use your Quicken desktop data on your mobile device & web application

 - Enter or download transactions on your mobile device & web application and see them on your desktop

 - Add, edit, or delete transactions even when you are offline on your mobile device

 - Snap and store receipts on your phone and sync to Quicken desktop

-- Sync you investing accounts and watchlist to mobile to get the latest quotes anytime and anywhere
+- Sync you investing accounts and watch list to mobile & web application to get the latest quotes anytime and anywhere

 - Sync your data with multiple mobile devices

 - Review your spending wherever you are

 - Search for transactions on your mobile by categories, date, amount, etc.

 NOTE: You can change the time period for the reminders to display (next 7 days, next 30 days, etc.).